Last updated on September 7th, 2019 at 02:35 pm

 When such a scenario occurs, you can contact their customer care representatives through the use of a toll-free line, or email.
 These will then guide you and help you find a solution to the problem you are facing

 The Primary differences between these two courier services include the following;

-- FedEx is believed to be better in the delivery of time-sensitive packages globally as a result of its formidable fleet and specialization in the provision of air delivery services while UPS specializes in the domestic delivery of packages in the US via land transportation.
+- We believe FedEx to be better in the delivery of time-sensitive packages globally because of its formidable fleet and specialization in the provision of air delivery services while UPS specializes in the domestic delivery of packages in the US via land transportation.

-- UPS is one unified delivery service which coordinates its pickup and delivery through one single network.
-FedEx, on the other hand, comprises of several different units operating independently under its canopy.
+- UPS is unified delivery service which coordinates its pickup and delivery to one network.
+FedEx comprises several units operating independently under its canopy.

 - UPS is utilized by e-commerce merchants who use it to make delivery of packages to their clients.
-FedEx, on the other hand, has not benefited from this.
+FedEx has not enjoyed this.